telerik/xaml-docs/knowledge-base/kb-dragdropmanager-change-drop-preview-line-color.md

 ---
-title: How to Change Drop Preview Line color
+title: How to Change Drop Preview Line Color
-page_title: Change Drop Preview Line color when dragging an item.
+page_title: Change the Drop Preview Line Color when Dragging an Item
-description: Set a style targeting telerik:LinearDropVisual element.
+description: This article explains how to change the color of the drop preview line by setting a style targeting the LinearDropVisual element.
 type: how-to
 slug: kb-dragdropmanager-change-drop-preview-line-color
 position: 0